iifl-logo

 Furthermore, every stockbroker works as an agent of the two depositories and assists customers in carrying out investment transactions.
 These stockbrokers, like IIFL, are called DPs, or Depository Participants.

+Investors often begin with a simple question: What are DP charges?
+To put it plainly, DP charges in share market are fixed fees deducted whenever you sell securities from your Demat account.
 The depositories offer numerous services such as corporate action handling, pledging and unpledging of shares, etc., and work in synergy with depository participants (stockbrokers).
-In exchange, they charge a small fee from the investors known as DP charges that are levied by the depositories as well the depository participant.
+In exchange, they charge a small fee from the investors, known as DP charges, that are levied by the depositories as well as the depository participant.

 Since brokerage charges are detailed in the account opening form but not the depository fee, it can become confusing if you don’t know what DP charges are.

-The depositories (CDSL and NSDL) and the Depository Participants (such as IIFL) impose the DP Charges.
+Many newcomers still ask what is DP charges, confusing them with brokerage or STT.
+In fact, what is DP charges in stock market refer only to the fee payable to the depository and your broker for every sell transaction.
+The depositories (CDSL and NSDL) and the Depository Participants impose the DP Charges.
 If the stock is part of the Bombay Stock Exchange, then Depository Securities Limited (CSDL) levies the DP charges.
 However, if the stock is a part of the NIFTY or the National Stock Exchange, the National Securities Depository Limited (NSDL) imposes the DP charges.
-Although, exchanges can use any of these two depositories for settlement and trading.
+However, exchanges can use any of these two depositories for settlement and trading.

-The depository participant, such as IIFL, works as a mediator between these depositories and the investors and charges them an additional fee to be paid to the depositories.
+The depository participant works as a mediator between these depositories and the investors and charges them an additional fee to be paid to the depositories.

 Stockbrokers cannot offer Demat account opening and investing services to customers until they become Depository participants.
 Moreover, becoming a depository participant accompanies numerous fixed costs, which can be in lakhs of rupees.
 Furthermore, the stockbrokers also have to pay an advanced prepaid transaction charge to the two depositories.